aad1tyaaaaa/kaleido-prototype/README.md

 Kaleido is a modern web platform that empowers artisans to showcase their crafts, tell their stories, and connect with a global audience using AI-driven tools.
 This prototype demonstrates the core features and user experience of the Kaleido platform.

+Live Prototype 🌐
+You can view the live prototype here: https://kaleido-prototype-001.vercel.app

+Features 🚀

 ## Features 🚀

 - **Artisan Profiles:** 👤 Create and manage artisan profiles with images and personal stories.